RickStrahl/MarkdownMonster/README.md

 * **[Change Log](Changelog.md)**
 * [![Gitter](https://badges.gitter.im/RickStrahl/MarkdownMonster.svg)](https://gitter.im/RickStrahl/MarkdownMonster/General?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

+Here's what Markdown Monster looks like:

+![Markdown Monster Screen Shot](ScreenShot.png)

+> #### Release Candidate
+> This tool is currently in Release Candidate stage.
+We're getting close to release, but there a few small issues to take care of.
+Want to help?
+Please let us know of any issues you run into and report them in the [project issues here](https://github.com/RickStrahl/MarkdownMonster/issues) on GitHub.

 ### Features
 Markdown Monster provides many useful features:

 #### Markdown Editor
 * Syntax highlighted Markdown editing
 * Live Markdown HTML preview
-* Local easily, customizable HTML templates for preview
+* Easily customizable, HTML preview templates
-* Gentle toolbar support for Markdown newbies and complex tasks
+* Gentle toolbar support for Markdown newbies
-* Easily customizable preview templates
-* Inline, as-you type spell checking
+* Inline spell checking
-* Customizable editor and preview themes
+* Customizable editor and editor themes
-* Syntax colored code snippet preview support (hilight.js)
+* Support for many common file types
+* Edited HTML files preview HTML
+* Save Markdown output to HTML
-* Paste HTML as Markdown
+* Paste HTML text as Markdown
-* Copy Markdown Selection as Html
+* Copy Markdown editor selection as HTML

+#### Editing Features
+* Syntax colored Markdown text
+* Easily select and embed images
+* Easily capture screen shots and embed the images
+* Embed code snippets and see highlighted syntax coloring

 #### Weblog Publisher
 * Create or edit Weblog posts using Markdown
-* Easily embed images and screen shots
 * Publish your posts to your blog (MetaWebLog,Wordpress)
 * Download and edit existing posts
+* Very fast publish and download process
-* Publish to multiple blogs
+* Publish to and remember multiple blogs
+* Optional Dropbox post storage

 #### Extensibility
-* Create Addins with .NET
+* Create Addins with .NET code
+* Simple interface, easy to implement
+* Access the UI, buttons, active document
-* Addins can access Markdown document and General UI
+* Access document and application lifecycle events
 * Two useful plugins are provided:
-* Capture screen images ([SnagIt](http://techsmith.com/snagit) only currently)
+* Screen capture addin (SnagIt and custom tool)
 * Weblog publishing addin (MetaWebLog and Wordpress)

 #### Non Markdown Features
 * HTML file editing with live preview
 * Many other file formats can also be edited:
 JSON, XML, CSS, JavaScript, Typescript, FoxPro, CSharp and more

-Here's what Markdown Monster looks like:

-![Markdown Monster Screen Shot](ScreenShot.png)

-> #### Release Candidate
-> This tool is currently in Release Candidate stage.
-We're getting close to release, but there a few small issues to take care of.
-Want to help?
-Please let us know of any issues you run into and report them in the [project issues here](https://github.com/RickStrahl/MarkdownMonster/issues) on GitHub.
+* Open document folder or console

 ### Why another Markdown Editor?
 Markdown is everywhere these days, and it's becoming a favorite format for many developers, writers and documentation experts to create lots of different kinds of content in this format.
 Markdown is used in a lot of different places: